How to Buy an Electric Guitar for a Beginner

 Within this classification there are a variety of body styles, including:

 - Single-Cutaway: A “cutaway” refers to the curve in the guitar body which makes it easier to play notes high up on the fretboard.
 A single-cutaway guitar has one such curve, on one side of the fingerboard.
-A classic example of a single-cut guitar is the Freya TL-E Ultra, Freya LP-1 or Freya LP-2.
+A classic example of a single-cut guitar is the Freya TL-E Ultra, or Freya LP-1.

 - Double-Cutaway: A double-cutaway guitar, as the name implies, has two curves (cutaways) in the body.
 This makes it easier to play notes with your fretting fingers, and also allows some room for your thumb in the other side of the fingerboard.
 Examples of double-cutaway style guitars are the Freya SG-1, SG-2 or ST-1.